TarikKocak/MultiDB-WebApp-SpringBoot/README.md

 # Spring Boot Web CRUD Application with Multiple Databases

-This is a web-based application built with Spring Boot that demonstrates CRUD (Create, Read, Update, Delete) operations using JPA Repository.
-The application can connect to two different datasese at runtime and work with two them.
+This web application, built with Spring Boot, demonstrates CRUD (Create, Read, Update, Delete) operations using the JPA Repository.
+The application can connect to two different databases at runtime, allowing it to work with both simultaneously.

-NOTE: Both databases have the same entities (employee and manager).
+**Note:** Both databases utilize the same entities (employee and manager).

 ## Features

--Web-based interface for managing records<br />
+- Web-based interface for managing records
--Supports switching between two databases<br />
+- Support for switching between two databases
--Add, view, edit, and delete data directly from the browser<br />
+- Add, view, edit, and delete data directly from your browser
--Connects to relational databases using JPA<br />
+- Connects to relational databases using JPA

 ## Requirements

--Java 17 or later <br />
+- Java 17 or later
--Maven or Gradle <br />
+- Maven or Gradle
--Two relational databases (e.g., H2, MySQL, PostgreSQL) <br />
+- Two relational databases (e.g., H2, MySQL, PostgreSQL)
--A web browser for accessing the application <br />
+- A web browser to access the application